 I’ve thought long and hard about defining a grace-filled classroom.
 It’s the name of my blog after all!
 I should have an idea, right?

 I strongly believe though, that what it means for me and what it means for you could be different things.
 I’ve come to the conclusion that there might not be one right answer.
-Here are some ideas that I had below.
+Below are some ideas that I have.